opensearch-project/remote-vector-index-builder/API.md

 * Space type is inside `index_parameters` since it is only used in index creation
 * By including an `algorithm` field in index parameters, we leave the door open for IVF, future algorithms
 * The existing algorithm parameters will be type checked on the client and server side, but the size of the map is variable to allow for future parameter additions
+* Qualitative parameters like `repository_type`, `data_type`, `engine`, `algorithm`, and `space_type` currently only support the options listed.
+The other numerical and string settings follow k-NN/repository snapshot precedent on ranges and expected values: https://opensearch.org/docs/latest/search-plugins/knn/knn-index/

 #### Error codes